UrannSolutions/Professional-Summary/README.md

 Most of my career has been spent in the deep end.
 Not managing from a distance, but actually in it — diagnosing what's broken, building the fix, and making sure it holds when real people and real pressure get behind it.
-I've built remote sales infrastructure for 500+ operators, helped scale a venture to $7M profit in its first 18 months, and worked across insurance, manufacturing, and consumer goods along the way.
+I've built remote sales infrastructure for several hundred operators, helped scale a venture to $7M profit in its first 18 months, and worked across insurance, manufacturing, and consumer goods along the way.